 With the discovery of the chromosome and related syndromes, researchers wanted to dive deep into the structural and behavioral details of chromosomes.
 The introduction of cytogenetics helped researchers to study the chromosomes by using color technologies.
 Later, research advancement bifurcated cytogenetics into molecular and clinical cytogenetics.
 Molecular cytogenetics refers to the study of chromosomes at the molecular level whereas clinical cytogenetics deals with the study of chromosomal aberrations and related disorders.

 After the first report of Down’s syndrome, it didn’t take long to detect several other syndromes due to chromosomal aberrations.
 Clinical cytogenetics became a very crucial field to study these diseases and their treatments.
-Different techniques were developed to study the chromosomal aberrations such as Karyotyping, fluorescent in situ hybridization (FISH), Combined genomic hybridization (CGH), and Multiplex-Fluorescent in situ hybridization(M-FISH).
+Different techniques were developed to study chromosomal aberrations such as Karyotyping, fluorescent in situ hybridization (FISH), Combined genomic hybridization (CGH), and Multiplex-Fluorescent in situ hybridization(M-FISH).

 In this article, we will study variant chromosomal syndromes/diseases (for example, Down’s syndrome and turner’s syndrome) due to different chromosomal aberrations (for example aneuploidy and polyploidy), and represent the different techniques that are used to study these diseases.